From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Related Work

 \subsection{CTR Prediction}

 Effectively capturing feature interactions is a crucial method for improving performance in CTR prediction tasks.
 Traditional CTR models, such as LR \cite{LR} and FM \cite{FM}, can only capture low-order feature interactions, which limits their performance.
-With the rise of deep learning, several works \cite{DNN, NFM, widedeep} have demonstrated that multilayer perceptrons (MLP) can capture high-order feature interactions, leading to further performance improvements.
-As a result, recent CTR models have begun ensemble different sub-networks to capture both low-order and high-order feature interactions simultaneously (e.g., DeepFM \cite{deepfm}, DCNv2 \cite{dcnv2}, Wide \& Deep \cite{widedeep}, xDeepFM \cite{xdeepfm}, FinalMLP \cite{finalmlp}, GDCN \cite{GDCN}, etc.).
-Additionally, some works attempt to ensemble sub-networks from different semantic spaces or views \cite{FINAL, CETN, adagin, SimCEN}.
-However, most of the above works ensemble only two to three sub-networks, with limited exploration of methods that ensemble a larger number of sub-networks.
+With the rise of deep learning, several works \cite{DNN, NFM, widedeep} have demonstrated that multi-layer perceptrons (MLP) can capture high-order feature interactions, leading to further performance improvements.
+As a result, recent CTR models \cite{FINAL, CETN, adagin, SimCEN} have begun ensemble different sub-networks to capture both low-order and high-order feature interactions simultaneously.
+For example, DeepFM \cite{deepfm}, DCNv2 \cite{dcnv2}, Wide \& Deep \cite{widedeep}, EDCN \cite{EDCN}, xDeepFM \cite{xdeepfm}, FinalMLP \cite{finalmlp}, GDCN \cite{GDCN}, FCN \cite{FCN} etc. In industrial recommender systems, such ensemble networks are also commonly used.
+Zhang \textit{et al.} \cite{DHEN} \cite{PINTEREST} perform hierarchical deep ensemble on various CTR models, while Pan \textit{et al.} \cite{tencent} integrate multiple CTR models using multi-embedding and multi-tower architectures.
+Chen \textit{et al.} \cite{MBCnet} propose a multi-branch cooperation network to enhance the collaboration among sub-networks.
+These ensemble models typically aggregate all sub-networks using summation, averaging, or concatenation, achieving certain performance improvements.
+However, most of the above studies lack exploration of the larger ensemble.
 The relationship between the performance of individual sub-networks and the overall model also remains unclear.
-Therefore, this paper aims to explore the limitations of larger ensemble learning methods and address them through our proposed framework.
+Therefore, this paper aims to explore the limitations of larger ensemble models and address them through our proposed framework.